-Three legs can be pulled directly from the body of the mic to create a tripod desk stand.
+Three legs can be pulled directly from the mic’s body to create a tripod desk stand.
 The back leg can even be slightly angled to allow for a more comfortable recording position.

-You can also attach the Samson Satellite to a traditional microphone stand using the pre-installed screw-hole.
-This gives you the versatility to find the best mounting option for your needs.
+You can attach the Samson Satellite to a traditional microphone stand using the pre-installed screw-hole.
+This allows you to find the best mounting option for your needs.

-The Samson Satellite is surprisingly affordable when you take into account everything it can do.
-Switching between pickup patterns is something that you would find in a higher-end microphone such as the
+The Samson Satellite is surprisingly affordable when you consider everything it can do.
+Switching between pickup patterns is something you would find in a higher-end microphone such as the

 Likewise, this is a good choice of microphone for anybody new to podcasting or sound recording.
 You’ll be able to discover what sort of pickup pattern works best for you without costing you a fortune.

-It will prevent you from having to purchase multiple microphones before you’re certain too.
+It will prevent you from purchasing multiple microphones before you’re sure.

 The Samson Satellite is a small microphone that packs a mighty punch.
-If there was one word to sum it up, it would be ‘versatile.’
-And it’s this versatility that makes it really stand out from the crowd.
+One word to sum it up would be ‘versatile.’
+And it’s this versatility that makes it stand out from the crowd.

-It’s easy to use, can be paired with a huge variety of recording devices, and is universally compatible across all operating systems.
-It even comes with foldable legs that transform it into a self-standing microphone.
+It’s easy to use, can be paired with various recording devices, and is universally compatible across all operating systems.

-If you’re looking for a powerful microphone that can give you fantastic audio, but you’re on a tight budget, you can’t go wrong with the Samson Satellite.
+If you’re looking for a powerful microphone that can give you fantastic audio but on a tight budget, you can’t go wrong with the Samson Satellite.